3 Operational Imperatives Retailers Need to Consider When Transitioning from Offline to Online

 - After-sales experience — delivery/logistics and customer retention.

 Your choice of the underlying e-commerce platform will largely determine the rates of on-site CX your business can deliver.
 Besides, pre- and after-sales customer experience can be augmented with the help of extra e-commerce integrations.
 In either case, however, your baseline IT infrastructure will need to be adapted to accommodate new technologies and partners.
-Because, as suggests, retailers offering superior CX are recovering faster than their less customer-oriented peers:
+Because, as McKinsey analysis suggests, retailers offering superior CX are recovering faster than their less customer-oriented peers:

 2. Scalability of Online Operations